At the Mountain-Lodge of the Buddhist Priest Ye Waiting in Vain for My Friend Ding by Meng Haoran

 Third Couplet: "樵人归欲尽,烟鸟栖初定。"

-This couplet describes the fading of human traces and the quieting of birds.
-Woodcutters are the last active figures in the mountains by day; their "nearly gone" means the forest is completely surrendered to the night.
-Birds in the mist are the last creatures to return to their nests at dusk; their "settle" means all sounds are about to subside into silence.
+Explication: This couplet describes the fading of human traces and the silencing of birds.
+The woodcutters are the last daytime actors in the mountain; their "return" means the mountain forest is completely surrendered to the night.
+The misty birds are the last creatures to come home at dusk; their "settling" means all sounds are about to fall into silence.
 The poet is still waiting, but he writes only of things outside his waiting.
-He does not write "Ding the Elder has not come," only that the woodcutters are gone and the misty birds are settled—these people and birds, unrelated to him, are all completing the evening's ritual according to their own rhythms.
-Only the waiter is suspended outside all rhythms.
+He does not write "Ding the Elder has not arrived"; he writes only that the woodcutters have returned and the misty birds have settled—people and birds that have nothing to do with him, all completing their own dusk rituals according to their own rhythms.
+Only the one who waits is suspended outside all rhythms.
 Yet there is no trace of anxiety in the poem.
 This "writing by not writing" is precisely Meng Haoran's deepest composure.

 Fourth Couplet: "之子期宿来,孤琴候萝径。"